OpenDAoC/OpenDAoC-Core/SRD/02_Character_Systems/Character_Class_System.md

 ## Class Attribute Distribution

 ### Stat Growth Patterns

+**Game Rule Summary**: From level 6 to 50, your character automatically gains 91 stat points distributed according to your class design.
+This ensures that fighters become stronger and tougher while casters become smarter and more magically powerful, without you having to manually assign points each level.

 ```
 Primary Stat: +1 every level (50 total)
 Secondary Stat: +1 every 2 levels (25 total)